tomgooch/windy-plugin-soarcalc/ReadMe.md

 - The tooltips show the units in which the parameters are given.
 These follow the current settings within Windy.com.

+- A notification appears at the bottom of the window if it is not possible to calculate any or all of the parameters.

+- Notifications also have tool tips giving further information.

-- Some of the parameters are only available in the "Clouds" or "SolarPower" layers in which case they appear as '##' when any other layer is active.
+- Some of the most important parameters are only available in the "Clouds" or "SolarPower" layers in which case they appear as '*' when any other layer is active.

 - On opening SoarCalc takes a few actions...
   - The "Clouds" layer is selected.